Although some of the following publications are available

 click here.
 For some reviews of the book,

 click here.
-To order a copy from Amazon.com,
+Click to order a copy from

 language edition, titled Telepraca, was published in Warsaw by Wydawnictwa